-1. Get back to the fundamentals.
-Show basic kindness to your spouse just like you would to a friend.
-When your spouse calls, maybe it’s a “Hi!
-How is your day going?” or, when you wake up in the morning, greet your spouse with “Good morning, how are you feeling today?”
+So, when your spouse calls, instead of saying, “Hello, what’s up” in a short tone, maybe it’s a “Hi, honey!
+How’s your day going?”
+Or, when you wake up in the morning, greet your spouse with “Good morning, how are you feeling today?”

 2. Stop taking one another for granted.
-Say “thank you” for that cup of coffee.
-Celebrate anniversaries.
+Express gratitude to one another.
+Say, “Thank you,” for that cup of coffee.
+Really celebrate anniversaries by planning something special or out of the ordinary.
 Tell her how much it means to you that she cooks a great meal – or vice versa.
-Notice the haircut.
-Ask him out.
-Clean her car.
 Pay attention to the little things and act like someone who values the relationship.

 4. Put the relationship ahead of everything, including your children.
 It’s unfortunate, but time has a way of eating away at our priorities.
-“You’re the most important thing in my life” gives way to “My work… the family business…the children… my aging parents… even golf, football or drinking…” Marriages don’t work well when our partner plays second fiddle to anything – even the children.
-It’s a fact – the happiest kids are those with parents who love one-another best.
+“You’re the most important thing in my life” gives way to “My work… the family business…the children… my aging parents… or even golf or football.”
+There is not much harmony in a marriage when one spouse feels like they are always playing second fiddle to everything and everyone, even the children.
+The happiest kids are those with parents who love one another the best.

-5. Start over from scratch.
+6. Start over from scratch.
 Make sure you remember the early years and build from there.
 When did you last talk for hours or hold hands at a movie?
-Get silly about one-another.
+When did you last dance?
+Get silly with one another.
+Lighten up and laugh.
 If you don’t feel like it, do it anyway, then you’ll remember why.

-8. Change the patterns.
-Do you always come home angry?
-Choose to leave that attitude behind before you walk in the door.
-Do you always fight about discipline?
-Sit down with each other before you disciple and agree on a course of action.
-Then, support each other 100% – you may find the kids act better because you’re not fighting.
+9. Change the patterns.
+Do you have the same old marriage fights over and over again?
+Do you often come home angry from work?
+Choose to leave that attitude behind before you walk in the door, rather than take it out on your family.
+Do you fight about disciplining your kids a lot?
+Sit down with each other before you discipline and agree on a course of action.
+Then support each other 100% – you may find the kids act better because you’re not fighting.

-9. Get counseling.
+10. Get counseling.
 You say you can’t afford it?
 Well, it’s worth it.
 Most counseling simply involves a few sessions to get the communication flowing again.
-For guys, a willingness to talk in that context sends a huge positive message to your spouse.
-But please note: make sure you do everything you can to identify a good counselor.
+A willingness to talk in that context sends a huge positive message to your spouse.
+Please note: Make sure you do everything you can to identify a good counselor.
 There are good and bad in any profession.
 Maybe start with your pastor or priest.
+And maybe read 4 Ways to Know When It’s Time for Marriage Counseling and Finding a Good Marriage Counselor.